Student Accessibility Services

 9. If the student disagrees will the decision regarding eligibility or the reasonable accommodation offered, then the student can discuss their concerns with the Director of Accessibility Services.

 If they would like to file a formal complaint, a student may choose this option if attempts at prior resolution have been unsuccessful.
-A signed, written summary of events must be submitted to the Dean of Student Success within 30 days of the initiation of the grievance process (see p.
-33 of the Undergraduate Catalog for the process).
+A signed, written summary of events must be submitted to the Dean of Student Success within 30 days of the initiation of the grievance process (see the Undergraduate Catalog for the process).

 All documentation in support of a disability should be reflective of the current, functional impact of the condition or impairment.
 Current testing and evaluations should have been completed within the past three to five years.
 Additionally, updated documentation may be requested, in some circumstances, where documentation is outdated or when ongoing treatment is being provided.
 Interviews with the student and other involved persons are viewed as an important part of the process and can provide valuable information to augment the documentation.